 For a finite collection $\{V_\alpha | \alpha \in I\}$ of finite-dimensional vector spaces, we have a natural identification

-For a simplex $\tau$, we denote $Det(\tau)$ as/to be the determinant of the set of vertices of $\tau$.
+For a simplex $\tau$, the symbol $Det(\tau)$ denotes the determinant of the set of vertices of $\tau$.
 When the ground filed $k=R$, a choice of a nonzero element in $Det(\sigma)$ up to a positive real factor is equivalent to providing $\sigma$ with an orientation in the usual sense.

-Finally, throughout the rest of this paper, all the operads take values in a dg-vector space over a field $k$ of characteristic 0, unless otherwise specified. \end{notation}
+Finally, throughout the rest of this paper, all the operads take values in symmetric monoidal category of dg-vector spaces over a fixed ground field $k$ of characteristic 0, unless otherwise specified.